WoTTsecurity/agent/docs/examples/simple-webapp-auth/README.md

 ```
 There will now be a JSON file in your WoTT agent's credentials with your information which the app will parse and process.

-**Note:** If you change the name of credentials, you will need to edit the name JSON file within the app as it currently assumes you have named it `my_simple_web_app` as per instructions.
+**Note:** If you change the Name of the new credentials, you will need to edit the name of the JSON file being read within the app as it currently assumes you have named it `my_simple_web_app` as per instructions.

 ## Setting up the WebApp